 31. It is admitted that the County and CAH entered into the Second Lease Amendment, which speaks for itself and is the best evidence of its content.
+It is admitted that RCHA was not a party to the Second Lease Amendment.
 All other allegations of Paragraph 31 are denied.

-32. It is admitted that the County and CAH entered into the Second Lease

-Amendment, which speaks for itself and is the best evidence of its content.
+32. It is admitted that the County and CAH entered into the Second Lease Amendment, which speaks for itself and is the best evidence of its content.
+It is admitted that RCHA was not a party to the Second Lease Amendment.
 It is specifically denied that CAH was, at any time, using the Hospital premises for free.
 All other allegations of Paragraph 32 are denied.

 34. The allegations of Paragraph 34 are legal conclusions to which no response is required.
-To the extent that a response is required, CAH denies the allegations of Paragraph 34.
+To the extent that a response is required, RCHA denies the allegations of Paragraph 34.

 35. It is admitted that RCHA was formed as a West Virginia limited liability company on January 16, 2013.
-HMC denies all other allegations of Paragraph 35.
+RCHA denies all other allegations of Paragraph 35.

 36. It is admitted that the County and CAH entered into the Third Lease Amendment, which speaks for itself and the best evidence of its content.
+It is admitted that RCHA was not a party to the Third Lease Amendment.
 By Plaintiff's own admission, the Third Lease Amendment was entered into for one reason: to facilitate the transfer of hospital operations from CAH to Hugh Chatham.
 All other allegations of Paragraph 36 are denied.